moduspwnens/boa-chat/README.md

 After the second stack is created and reaches a **CREATE_COMPLETE** state, it's ready to go!
 Simply select the second stack, click the *Outputs* tab, and click the link next to the one called **WebChatApiHome**.

-This application has no region restrictions, although it does require [Step Functions](https://aws.amazon.com/step-functions/) which are only available in US East (Virginia), US West (Oregon), and EU (Ireland).